tinygo-org/tinygo/BUILDING.md

 ## Download the source

 The first step is to download the TinyGo sources (use `--recursive` if you clone the git repository).
-Then, inside the directory, perform these steps:
+Then, inside the directory, download the LLVM source:

-    dep ensure -vendor-only # download Go dependencies make llvm-source        # download LLVM
+    make llvm-source

 You can also store LLVM outside of the TinyGo root directory by setting the `LLVM_BUILDDIR`, `CLANG_SRC` and `LLD_SRC` make variables, but that is not covered by this guide.

+TinyGo uses Go modules, so if you clone TinyGo inside your GOPATH (and are using Go below 1.13), make sure that Go modules are enabled:

+    export GO111MODULE=on

 ## Build LLVM, Clang, LLD